 I have served as CEO, Director or Managing Director of five online wagering companies.

-My consultancy services have included: online business creation & rescue, shifting of corporate paradigms, business & environmental analysis, marketing strategy, human resource sourcing and development, payment systems & brand architecture.
+My consultancy services have included: online business creation & rescue, shifting of corporate paradigms, web and app design, business & environmental analysis, marketing strategy, human resource sourcing & development, payment systems & brand architecture.

 My passions or hobbies are: